GfellerLab/MetacellAnalysisTutorial/docs/21-MC_construction_discrete.md

+In this section, we construct metacells using [Metacell-2 (MC2)](https://github.com/tanaylab/metacells) implemented in Python.

+### Method
+Metacell-2 (MC2) is a python tool to construct metacells and is the updated version of the MetaCell algorithm, which introduced the concept of metacell.
+MC2 applies a two-phase divide-and-conquer approach.
+Cells are randomly divided into piles of ~10k cells and initial metacells are built applying a MetaCell-like approach per pile, i.e. based on a single-cell kNN graph built from log-normalized counts using a set of highly variable genes.
+Then, transcriptionally similar metacells are grouped into metagroup piles for the identification of final metacells and outliers identification.
+Note that prior to metacell identification, the MC2 framework recommends gene filtering steps.
+The choice of the genes used by the method is of high importance to assure good quality of the metacells.

-In this section, we construct metacells using [Metacell-2 (MC2)](https://github.com/tanaylab/metacells).
-The code is adapted from the [author's tutorial](https://metacells.readthedocs.io/en/latest/Metacells_Vignette.html).
-For more information on the method, please refer to the section 1 of chapter 2.
+The code provided in this section is adapted from the [author's tutorial](https://tanaylab.github.io/metacells-vignettes/one-pass.html).
+For more information on the method, please refer to our review @Review and the @MC2.

 #### Importing python packages {-}

-To run Metacell-2, the following python packages need to be imported:
+To run MC2, the following python packages need to be imported:

 ```python